Skip to content

 ]}

-The form markup itself hasn't changed, just the selectors.
-Let's take a look at the form chunk that comes with AjaxForm and visualise the changes:
+The form structure is the same; only the selectors changed.
+Below is the form chunk that ships with AjaxForm and the required changes:

 modx